 The cost of the Company's operations in Israel, as expressed in dollars, is influenced by the extent to which any increase in the rate of inflation in Israel is not offset (or is offset on a lagging basis) by a devaluation of the NIS in relation to the dollar.
-The rate of inflation in Israel in 1998 was 8.6% (compared to 10.0% in 1996 and 7.1% in 1997), while the NIS devaluated by 17.6% against the dollar (compared to a devaluation of 3.7% in 1996) and 5.2% in 1997).
-As a result, the Company experienced increases in the cost of its operations in dollar terms in 1996 and 1997 relating primarily to the cost of salaries in Israel that are paid in NIS partially linked to the consumer price index in Israel.
+The rate of inflation in Israel in 1999 was 1.3% (compared to 8.6% in 1998 and 7.1% in 1997), while the NIS was revaluated upwards by 0.2% against the dollar (compared to a devaluation of 17.6% in 1998 and 5.2% in 1997).
 These increases did not materially adversely affect the Company's results of operations in such periods, although there can be no assurance that there will not be a material adverse effect on the Company's business, operating results and financial condition in the future should this pattern recur.
-Over 90% of the Company's sales are made in United States dollars.
+Most of the Company's revenues are denominated in United States dollars.
 In addition, a substantial portion of the Company's costs is incurred in dollars.
-Since the dollar is the primary currency in the economic environment in which the Company and its subsidiaries operate, the dollar is their functional currency, and, accordingly, monetary accounts maintained in currencies other than the dollar (principally cash and cash equivalents, short-term deposits, marketable securities, longterm investments and liabilities) are remeasured using the foreign exchange rate at the balance sheet date.
+Since the dollar is the primary currency in the economic environment in which the Company and its subsidiaries operate, the dollar is their functional currency, and, accordingly, monetary accounts maintained in currencies other than the dollar (principally cash and cash equivalents, short-term deposits, marketable securities, long-term investments and liabilities) are remeasured using the foreign exchange rate at the balance sheet date.
 Operational accounts and non-monetary balance sheet accounts are measured and recorded at the rate in effect at the date of the transaction.
 The effects of foreign currency remeasurement are reported in current operations.
-In addition, in the quarter ended December 31, 1998, the Company recorded foreign exchange losses of approximately \$2.0 million as a result of a steep devaluation of the NIS in relation to the dollar.
-The Company's Consolidated Financial Statements are also presented in United States dollars.
-Transactions and balances denominated in United States dollars are presented in the Consolidated Financial Statements at their original amounts.
+In addition, in the quarter ended December 31, 1998, the Company recorded foreign exchange losses of approximately \$ 2.0 million as a result of a steep devaluation of the NIS in relation to the dollar .The Company's consolidated financial statements are also presented in United States dollars.
+Transactions and balances denominated in United States dollars are presented in the consolidated financial statements at their original amounts.
 Non-dollar transactions and balances have been translated into United States dollars in accordance with the principles set forth in FAS No. 52.
 The Company has not engaged in any significant hedging activities to date.